Fermi polaron laser in two-dimensional semiconductors: Light emission

 An important experimental observable is the in-plane momentum of the emitted light, which is peaked around $k=0$ at weak power.
 At strong power, the accumulation of polarons at the edge of the light cone instead results in an intensity peak at nonzero momentum, providing clear evidence for stimulated scattering.
 The plot of the peak position as a function of power in the inset of Fig.~\ref{fig:distr}(a) shows a jump from zero to a finite value at a threshold $\Omega_\mathrm{th}\simeq 5\times 10^{-8} E_B q_B^2$ and a subsequent decay tracing the peak of the polaron distribution $k_{\rm peak}$.

-The unusual shape of the distribution has consequences for the emitted radiation, which we quantify by the emission rate per unit area in the steady state $R(\Omega) \equiv (1/V) \sum_\bk \gamma_\mathrm{rad}(\bk) n_\att^\infty(\bk)$.
-In Fig.~\ref{fig:distr}(b), we show that the emitted light intensity initially scales linearly with pump power with a small radiative efficiency $\eta_\mathrm{rad}=R/\Omega\simeq 0.7\%$, as only a small fraction of polarons are within the light cone.
+The unusual shape of the distribution has consequences for the emitted radiation, quantified by the emission rate per unit area in the steady state $R(\Omega) \equiv (1/V) \sum_\bk \gamma_\mathrm{rad}(\bk) n_\att^\infty(\bk)$.
+The emitted light intensity initially scales linearly with pump power [see Fig.~\ref{fig:distr}(b)] with a small radiative efficiency $\eta_\mathrm{rad}=R/\Omega\simeq 0.7\%$, as only a small fraction of polarons are within the light cone.
 At pump strengths above the threshold $\Omega_\mathrm{th}$, emission strongly increases and the radiative efficiency approaches unity at high powers.
 This growth is accompanied by a decreasing total nonradiative decay rate $R_\mathrm{nrad} \equiv (1/V) \sum_\bk \gamma_\mathrm{exc} n_\att^\infty(\bk)$ (see the dashed red line), while the total decay rate $R+R_\mathrm{nrad}$ retains the linear scaling with pump strength.
-The radiative gain defined as the ratio of the radiative efficiencies at $\Omega$ and at $\Omega\to 0$ [and shown in the inset Fig.~\ref{fig:distr}(b)] equals 1 for weak pumps and increases sharply beyond the threshold.
+The radiative gain, defined as the ratio of the radiative efficiencies at $\Omega$ and at $\Omega\to 0$ [see inset of Fig.~\ref{fig:distr}(b)], equals 1 for weak pumps and increases sharply beyond the threshold.
+It features an inflection point at a larger pump strength, where the population peak reaches the flat part of the radiative loss profile.
 For a typical optical transition in TMDs at $\omega\approx 1.6$ eV, we obtain a pumping power density $P_\mathrm{th} =\omega \Omega_\mathrm{th} \approx 8.1$~\mbox{W cm$^{-2}$}.
-This threshold is only an order of magnitude larger than the recently reported laser based on a TMDC monolayer nanocavity with ultralow threshold~\cite{wu2015monolayer}.
+This threshold is only an order of magnitude larger than the recently reported laser based on a TMD monolayer nanocavity with ultralow threshold~\cite{wu2015monolayer}.